 How does paid parental leave interact with other types of leave like the FMLA?

 Employers cannot require an eligible employee to use their sick, annual, or other leave when taking this paid parental leave.
-However, paid parental leave does count towards a covered employees’ allotment under the federal Family and Medical Leave Act (FMLA) and the Tennessee Maternity leave law.
+However, paid parental leave does count toward covered employees’ allotment under the federal Family and Medical Leave Act (FMLA) and the Tennessee Maternity leave law.

-Under federal law, covered employees may be FMLA eligible if they have (1) worked for a local education agency (including public school boards and public elementary and secondary schools regardless of the number of employees), (2) worked at their employer for at least 12 months, and (3) worked at least 1,250 hours in the year prior to needing leave.
+Under federal law, covered employees may be FMLA eligible if they have (1) worked for a local education agency, public charter school, or state special school (including public school boards and public elementary and secondary schools regardless of the number of employees), (2) worked at their employer for at least 12 months, and (3) worked at least 1,250 hours in the year prior to needing leave.
 The FMLA provides up to 12 weeks of unpaid time off of work per year, which can be used either all at once, on a reduced schedule, or in small increments to care for your own serious health needs, including pregnancy and time off to bond with your new baby, for placement of a child for adoption or foster care, and other reasons without losing your job (or your health insurance, if you have it).

 Additionally, employees who have worked full-time for their employer for at least 12 months can take up to 4 months of unpaid leave for pregnancy, childbirth, breastfeeding, and adoption under the Tennessee Maternity leave law.
 This 4 months of leave may run at the same time as FMLA leave, so the total amount of leave for an eligible employee cannot exceed 16 weeks.
 Employees who give at least 3 months’ notice of their intention to take maternity leave are entitled to return to their same or a similar position with the same benefits and seniority.
 Employees can give less than 3 months’ notice in the event of a medical emergency.